STRd6/interactive/interactive.coffee.md

         ).find('textarea').keyup()

 To make docs interactive they need to register their own handlers.
-They can do this through one of the two bootstrap handler available.
+They can do this through one of the two bootstrap handlers available.

     exec = ({source, code, editorElement, runtimeElement}) -> runtimeElement.remove()